mozilla-releng/relengdocs/procedures/release-duty/index.rst

 Similar to Shipit, you need to be added to the `balrog` and `vpn_balrog` LDAP groups and have someone add you as a user and attach you to the `releng` role through the Balrog admin UI.

-For VPN group access, file a ticket with IT similar to `this one <https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&cloned_bug_id=1565283&product=Infrastructure%20%26%20Operations&component=Infrastructure%3A%20LDAP>`_.
+For VPN group access, file a ticket with IT similar to `this one <https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&cloned_bug_id=1773241&product=Infrastructure%20%26%20Operations&component=Infrastructure%3A%20LDAP>`_.
 Have someone in Release Engineering vouch for you in the bug.

-Next, file a Github issue within the `Balrog repo <https://github.com/mozilla-releng/balrog/issues>`_.
-Ask to be added to the Balrog admin user list and attached to the `releng` role.
-Also have someone vouch for you.
+Then, ask a Release Engineer to be added to the Balrog admin user list and attached to the `releng` role.

 Tooling for debugging and rerunning tasks